cognitedata/oryx/README.md

             }}
 ```

-It's a bit more verbose, but the hot path of the code is exactly the same.
+It's a bit more verbose, but the hot path of the code is mostly the same.

 ## Upgrade from Oryx v1 to v2